-Situated in the south west corner of Ireland the Ring of Kerry is one of those bucket-list places you simply must visit.
+Situated on the Iveragh Peninsula of County Kerry, in the southwest of Ireland, Ring of Kerry is one of those bucket-list places you simply must visit.

 The drive is definitely worth it.
 There are many excellent photo opportunities.
 Don’t forget your camera!
 The road encounters some of Ireland's finest landscapes, a breathtaking mosaic of rugged, storm-bashed coast, steep mountains, velvety green fields, historic sites, slate-coloured glacial lakes and welcoming towns and villages.
-It’s a road that takes you from deep forest to the crashing waters of the Atlantic.
-It’s a road through rugged, majestic landscapes: where wild stag roam and where tumbling waterfalls crash into crystal streams teeming with wild salmon.
+It’s a road through rugged and majestic landscapes: where wild stag roam and where tumbling waterfalls crash into crystal streams teeming with wild salmon.

 How long does it take to drive the Ring of Kerry?